torproject/sbws/docs/source/torflow_aggr.rst

 **n.ratio**::

-    These averages are used to produce ratios for each node by dividing the  # NOQA measured value for that node by the network average.
+    These averages are used to produce ratios for each node by dividing the measured value for that node by the network average.

 ::